 02 of 06

-I've received several emails from readers who are moving out on their own for the first time.
-This is so exciting; finding your first apartment, or new house, signing your first rent check or mortgage and getting your very own house keys.
+Moving out on your own for the first time is so exciting; finding your first apartment, or a new house, signing your first rent check or mortgage and getting your very own house keys.
 While this can be a lot of fun, it's also a very stressful time: moving out on your own takes a lot of resources.
 So, to help anyone who's making this exciting leap, check out this article on taking the first step.
-Once you've followed the key... steps in setting up your movie and household finances, you'll be ready to call up your friends to help you pack and load that moving van.
+Once you've followed the key steps in setting up your moving and household finances, you'll be ready to call up your friends to help you pack and load that moving van.

 03 of 06